-In addition, there is also a legal element which requires employers in the UK and around the world to take action at certain noise levels and ensure that the legal limits on noise exposure are not exceeded to safeguard workers’ hearing.
-Noise-induced hearing loss claims have been increasing since 2001 although there are reports that they may have peaked and are on a decline now.
-Most of these are made by staff against their employers and relate to deafness and hearing problems that have come about as a result of uncontrolled noise issues in the workplace.
+In addition, there is also a legal element which requires employers to take action at certain noise levels and ensure that the legal limits on noise exposure are not exceeded to protect workers’ hearing.
+A word of caution here.
+Noise-induced hearing loss claims are on the up since 2001.
+Most of these are made by staff against their employers and relate to deafness and hearing problems that have come about as a result of noise issues in the workplace.

-If you think noise in the workplace could be affecting the physical health and safety of staff, you should adopt a strict risk assessment regime.
-The Control of Noise at Work Regulations (2005) in the UK outlines six key steps for employers to follow:
+If you think noise in the workplace could be affecting the physical health and safety of staff, you should adopt a strict risk management regime.
+The Control of Noise at Work Regulations (2005) in the UK outline six key steps for employers:

-- Assess the noise risk using a sound level meter
+- Assess the noise risk using a sound meter

-- Take action to reduce the noise exposure that presents the risk
+- Take action to reduce the noise exposure that presents that risk

 - Provide staff with hearing protection if required